|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Your risk of CAD increases as you get older.
 Men older than 45 and women older than 55 (younger in cases of premature menopause) are at greater risk of heart disease.

-African Americans have a higher incidence of hypertension than Caucasians and, therefore, a higher risk of developing CAD.
+African Americans have a higher incidence of high blood pressure than Caucasians and, therefore, a higher risk of developing CAD.
 Heart disease risk is also higher among Mexican Americans, American Indians, native Hawaiians, and some Asian Americans.

 Coronary artery disease—coronary heart disease.
 American Heart Association website.
 Available at: